-- France would set up in a similar 4321 system, however with the suspensions of both Deschamps and Karembeu it would impact the roles and responsibilities within their set up.
+Aime Jacquet would contine to set up his France side in the familiar 4321 system, however with the suspensions of both Deschamps and Karembeu it would impact the roles and responsibilities within their set up significantly.

-- Nemec and Nemecek covered the central spaces, but were also assisted with Kadlec who would at times step into midfield.
+Nemec and Nemecek covered the central spaces, but were also assisted with Kadlec who would at times step into midfield to pick up Djorkaeff or Zidane.

-- Nedved and Novotny would start as the wide players/wing backs in this system, however Nedved was given license to move inside, whereas Novotny covered the wide areas very well on the left.
-Infront of them both was their inside forwards, Smicer and Poborsky respectively.
-Both worked extremely hard in transition to carry the ball into the central spaces, pull France out of their defensive shape, but were also able to combine well with their outside mids/wing backs, giving them the support they required to break down France’s ball side press.
+Nedved and Novotny would start as the wide players/wing backs in this system, however Nedved was given license to move inside, whereas Novotny covered the wide areas very well on the left.
+In front of the wide players was their inside forwards, Smicer and Poborsky.
+Both of whom worked extremely hard in transition to carry the ball into the central spaces that French midfielders had vacated.
+By forcing the French back line to contract this opened up space in wide areas for Nedved and Novotny to expose.

 WHAT DO THE NUMBERS TELL US?